 Why "Dear Sir or Dear Madam" Shouldn't Be Used?

 ➤ Honestly, It Seems Lazy!

 You can look up practically anyone's name and contact information in the internet era.
-Spend time on a company's website or LinkedIn page to get a sense of who you should contact.
-Send an exploratory email to the general company inbox — commonly available on the "About Us" or "Contact Us" page — if you ever need to email the company's marketing manager but don't have their details.
+Spend some time on a company's website or LinkedIn page to get a sense of who you should contact.
+Send an exploratory email to the general company inbox — commonly available on the "About Us" or "Contact Us" page — if you ever need to send an email to the company's marketing manager but don't have their details.

 Introduce yourself briefly and request the administrator's assistance in connecting you with the appropriate individual.
-This technique will take a bit longer than mailing a direct but unaddressed email to the team or person you're trying to reach, but it will also show that you're eager to understand who this individual is and how to address them properly.
+This technique will take a bit longer than mailing a direct but unaddressed email to the team or person that you're trying to reach, but it will also show that you're eager to understand who this individual is and how to address them properly.

 Instead, tailor it to the department you're applying to or the prospective employer who will undoubtedly read it.
 If you want to apply for a position in the Sales Department, for example, send your cover letter to "Dear [Company name] Sales" or "Dear Hiring Manager."
-These greetings are friendlier and less official and offer you a conversational, approachable first impression.
+These greetings are friendlier and less official, and they offer you a conversational, approachable first impression.

 ➤ It's Exclusive.